yiisoft/yii2/framework/UPGRADE-22.md

 ### CUBRID database support removed

-Yii 22.x no longer includes support for the CUBRID database driver.
-Applications that still depend on CUBRID must migrate to a supported database engine before upgrading to Yii 22.x.
+Yii `22.x` no longer includes support for the CUBRID database driver.
+Applications that still depend on CUBRID must migrate to a supported database engine before upgrading to Yii `22.x`.

 There is no compatibility layer for CUBRID in this release.
 The framework no longer ships CUBRID-specific database classes, configuration entries, fixtures, or test coverage.

+### HHVM support removed

+All HHVM-specific code has been removed from the framework.
+Yii `22.x` targets PHP `8.3+` on the Zend engine only.

+- `yii\base\ErrorException::E_HHVM_FATAL_ERROR` constant has been removed.
+- `yii\base\ErrorHandler::handleHhvmError()` method has been removed.
+- `yii\base\ErrorHandler` no longer registers a HHVM-specific error handler when `HHVM_VERSION` is defined.
+- HHVM-specific test skips and workarounds have been removed.

+If your application references `ErrorException::E_HHVM_FATAL_ERROR` or `ErrorHandler::handleHhvmError()`, remove those references when upgrading.

 ### Yii runtime autoloader removed